How to Resolve “Quiet Quitting” and Engage Your Employees

 Adaptive leadership is critical to reversing culture shifts and the key to moving forward successfully.

-Through it all we must lead with empathy as we pointed out in Employee Engagement Trends and Forecasts for 2022: “In their 2021 EY Empathy in Business Survey Ernst & Young (EY) found that 88% of respondents felt that empathetic leadership created loyalty among employees.”
+Through it all, we must lead with empathy as we pointed out in our Employee Engagement Trends and Forecasts Report: “In their 2021 EY Empathy in Business Survey Ernst & Young (EY) found that 88% of respondents felt that empathetic leadership created loyalty among employees.”